Tiered Pricing Model: Great to Maximize SaaS Revenue

 This is primarily designed for B2B applications, where it is common for multiple users to require access to the product.

-By categorizing the tiers based on the number of users granted access, we can accommodate both small businesses in their early stages and large enterprises.
+By categorizing the tiers based on the number of users granted access, we can accommodate both small businesses in their early stages and large companies.

 Tiered pricing templates